Our progressive approach to education encourages children to develop self-reliance, solid academic skills, integrity, and a sense of social values.

 The San Francisco School is respected for its strong academics, vibrant community, and personal attention to students.
 SFS graduates are academically prepared, inquisitive, compassionate, and eager for the challenges ahead.

-The Preschool & Kindergarten program is inspired by the Montessori method of education, an experiential, hands-on approach to learning.
-The classrooms are mixed-age, involve a high level of student choice within thoughtfully prepared, developmentally appropriate activities, and place an emphasis on personal responsibility and awareness of others.
+The Preschool program is child-centered and grounded in an experiential, hands-on approach to learning.
+While the classrooms are single-age, throughout the week a variety of mixed age experiences are created to bring the three- and four-year-olds together for play and learning.
+Classrooms involve a high level of student choice within thoughtfully prepared, developmentally appropriate activities and place an emphasis on personal responsibility and awareness of others.

-The Middle School program builds on the foundations laid in the Preschool & Kindergarten and Elementary programs, with age-appropriate increased academic expectations layered with the same joyous sense of learning that infuses the younger grades.
-Middle Schoolers take deep dives into integrated Reading & Writing and Social Studies (Humanities), Mathematics, and Science & Engineering classes, alongside Spanish, Music & Performing Arts, Visual Arts, Physical Education, a wide variety of electives, and social-emotional learning experiences through supportive advisory groups and class meetings.
+The Middle School program builds on the foundations laid in the Preschool and Elementary programs, with age-appropriate increased academic expectations layered with the same joyous sense of learning that infuses the younger grades.
+Middle Schoolers take deep dives into integrated Reading & Writing and Social Studies (Humanities), Mathematics, and Science & Engineering classes, alongside Spanish, Music & Performing Arts, Visual Arts, Health & Wellness, a wide variety of electives, and social-emotional learning experiences through supportive advisory groups and class meetings.

 As the School strives to help each student reach their potential, it works to equip students with the essential skills and qualities of life-long learners: the ability to persist when challenged, to ask and consider difficult questions, to problem-solve both independently and cooperatively, to communicate effectively, to self-reflect, and to advocate for themselves and others.